Street Meeting Twenty Second

 I had a strong impression before we left that the things which had fueled my anxiety all week would simply not come to pass.
 I realized then that the work of the Lord is incomparably more important than the sum of my worries.
 I stand on the side of Truth, and my Lord still has lost sheep out there waiting to be found.
 I found myself sympathizing with that great man of God, who once hid in a cave in the grip of fear and exhaustion.
 Yet, he was not permitted to remain; he was sent back out into the field to finish the work.
 My fears were but a shadow, and the mission was the reality.
 My anxieties had no power to stall the Gospel, and the anxiety of what I assume would happen was a small price to pay for the privilege of being the voice that calls the wanderer home.
 I stepped out not because I felt strong, but because the Master of the harvest had commanded it, and his work outweighs every burden I could ever carry.

 I realize this truth every time we take our stand in the public square.
-The souls who heard the name of Christ that day would never have heard it had we chosen to remain at ease in the comfort of our homes.
+The souls who heard the name and work of Christ that day would never have heard it had we chosen to remain at ease in the comfort of our homes.
 This day stands as a testament to that necessity.
-Our good Father both rebuked my hesitation and encouraged the spirits of the sheep by surrounding us with "fishes" that lingered—souls who stayed from the moment we began until the final word was spoken.
-It was as if the Lord had hedged them in, quieting the distractions of the world so they might be arrested by the Truth.
-In my reluctance, I had seen only an uneventful afternoon; in His sovereignty, He showed me the lost who were wandering.
+Our good Father both rebuked my hesitation and encouraged the spirits of the beloved by surrounding us with fish that lingered—souls who stayed from the moment we began until the final word was spoken.
+It was as if the Lord had hedged them in, quieting the distractions of the world so they might be arrested by the proclamation of the Truth.
+In my reluctance, I had seen only an uneventful afternoon; in His sovereignty, He showed me the lost.

 I have always held the conviction that it is not we, as mere men, who are performing the work; rather, it is the Spirit of the Lord working through His church.
 It is only when one actually begins the labor—stepping out from hesitation—that the blessings manifest into reality.
 These mercies reveal themselves in tremendous ways, far exceeding the narrow expectations of our own minds.